EngineersNeedArt/SoftDorothy-SharewareProjects/README.md

 <img width="752" src="https://github.com/EngineersNeedArt/SoftDorothyProjects/blob/5fb25ed444c855425479c3b8577312ed1c83052a/Images/GlyphaIIScreenshot.jpg">
 </p>

 Most of the files indicate a date of around May or June 1991.
 The fall of 1991 was when I believe I released the first commercial game, **Glider 4.0**, via Casady & Greene Inc. (C&G).
 C&G wanted a color game (of course) but I had only a B&W Macintosh Plus up until this point.
-They gave me an advance against future royalties that I used to buy a IIsi color Macintosh computer and a color display.
+They gave me an advance against future royalties that I used to buy a color Macintosh IIsi and a color display.

 Even though I now had color computer I was still new to color programming.
 It seemed crazy to me that my first foray into color would also be my first commercial game.
 So in fact I took my shareware game, **Glypha**, and decided to port that to color before ever beginning on the commercial **Glider**.
 The rationale of course was that I could cut my teeth on a free app, "ship it" (post it to various FTP sites) and get feedback as to whether I was crashing anyone's computers while I began what would be **Glider 1.0** for C&G.